vegaprotocol/specs/protocol/0079-TGAS-transaction_gas_costs.md

 ## Dynamic transactions costs

 Cost of transaction depends mainly on the state of underlying market and below we set out costs of transactions based on market state.
+Vega will capture the needed statistical variables (see below) on a per-market basis (or per-whatever if other dynamically costed transactions are added, for now per-market is sufficient) from the previous block so that they don't need to be looked up dynamically during block creation.

 Variables needed:
 - `network.transactions.maxgasperblock` - `maxGas`